 CIHS employs an Integrated Learning Modality (ILM) or hybrid type instruction modality that integrates traditional in-class direct instruction with technology, specifically a distance education learning platform called Moodle.
 The online learning platform, Moodle, enhances the overall experience of the students by offering the convenience of technology and a "hub" of a classroom/website for each class.
 Moodle is very user friendly and if you are computer proficient (able to email, type, and upload/download a Word document), you will be able to master Moodle easily.
 CIHS will provide each new student with a Moodle Training Handbook.
 CIHS will also be happy to provide an in-person review of Moodle with our Dean of Administration or other such personnel, if requested.
-Some classes also use Zoom to create a live learning experience (when not all students are local).
+Moodle courses include a weekly Synchronous component using a Zoom platform.
 CIHS provides technology support to help you during the quarter if necessary.